apioo/psx-sql/README.md

 ## Views

-It is also possible to build view classes which is not based on a specific table.
+It is also possible to build view classes which do not work on a specific table but instead can combine multiple tables to produce a complex result.

 ```php
 <?php